England–Wales border: Formation of "England and Wales" and county boundaries

 However, the Marches remained outside the shire system, and at least nominally outside the control of the English monarchy, until the first Laws in Wales Act was introduced in 1535 under Henry VIII.
 Henry had not seen the need to reform the government of Wales at the beginning of his reign, but gradually he perceived a threat from some of the remaining Marcher lords and therefore instructed his chief minister, Thomas Cromwell, to seek a solution.

 This, and a further Act in 1542, had the effect of annexing Wales to England and creating a single state and legal jurisdiction, commonly referred to as England and Wales.
 The powers of the marcher lordships were abolished, and their areas formed into new counties, or amalgamated into existing ones.
 At this point, the boundary between England and Wales, which has existed ever since, was effectively fixed.
-In the border areas, five new counties were created – Denbighshire, Montgomeryshire, Radnorshire, Brecknockshire and Monmouthshire – and Flintshire gained some additional territory.
+In the border areas, five new counties were created: Denbighshire, Montgomeryshire, Radnorshire, Brecknockshire and Monmouthshire; and Flintshire gained some additional territory.
 However, several of the marcher lordships were incorporated in whole or in part into English counties.
 The lordships of Ludlow, Clun, Caus and part of Montgomery were incorporated into Shropshire; and Wigmore, Huntington, Clifford and most of Ewyas were included in Herefordshire.
 According to John Davies:

 Thus was created the border between Wales and England, a border which has survived until today.
 It did not follow the old line of Offa's Dyke nor the eastern boundary of the Welsh dioceses; it excluded districts such as Oswestry and Ewias, where the Welsh language would continue to be spoken for centuries, districts which it would not be wholly fanciful to consider as Cambria irredenta.
 Yet, as the purpose of the statute was to incorporate Wales into England, the location of the Welsh border was irrelevant to the purposes of its framers.

-An 1844 Act of Parliament later abolished several enclaves.
-One of these, Welsh Bicknor, was an exclave of Monmouthshire between Gloucestershire and Herefordshire.